ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/2-Install.md

 When updating Listo, follow the same install method you are comfortable with (finding the list via the gallery, or downloding an updated .wabba from Nexus).
 Point Wabbajack at the same install location and overwrite.
 Any mods that have not changed should not have to be re-downloaded, meaning updating is much faster (unless you deleted your Downloads folder to save hard drive space, then you need to redownload everything).
 After updating, go to %AppData%\Local\Larian Studios\Baldur's Gate 3 and delete the LevelCache folder.
 You may wish to right-click the red "Overwrite" text at the bottom of MO2 and hit "Clear Overwrite," especially if an update announced big Combat Extender changes.

 ![Your Brain](https://raw.githubusercontent.com/Listonomicon-Team/Listonomicon/refs/heads/main/image-5.png)

+### Linux Instructions

+Thank you Steven2137!

+**Install Wabbajack**

+Follow this [guide](https://github.com/Omni-guides/Wabbajack-Modlist-Linux/wiki/Wabbajack-via-Proton) to install Wabbajack via Steam.

+**Download Listonomicon**

+Start Wabbajack with your Steam shortcut and Download the list.
+The download location can be anywhere, but the install location should be on the same disk as BG3.

+**Configuration of the Mod Organizer 2 prefix**

+1. Add the 'ModOrganizer.exe' in your install location of the list as a non steam game to Steam.
+2. Choose Proton Experimental or the newest GE-Proton as the compatibility tool.
+3. Use Protontricks to install Dotnet 6,7,8,9, vcrun2012 and vcrun2017.
+4. Use winecfg to add dwrite.dll as a dll override.

+**Configuration of Mod Organizer 2**

+Rootbuilder needs to be changed from the link mode to copy mode.
+To do this, click the puzzle symbol -> root builder -> root builder and check the box next to 'copy'.

+**Launch the game**

+Launch the game by choosing BG3 - Vulkan and click on run.